tox7cv3nom/tox7cv3nom.github.io/_posts/2020-10-28-web-cahe-posioning-to-xss-and-ssrf.md

 ---

 # Introduction

-i don't waste time by talking about myself ...i gonna share my experience of a bug "web cache poisioning" in bug bounty as usually i was pentesting on private sites i saw there my <a href="https://github.com/PortSwigger/param-miner">paraminer</a> shows an unkeyed url with secret url Before exploiting part i wanna share my thoughts about tha bug called cache poisiong :
+I don't waste time by talking about myself ...i gonna share my experience of a bug "web cache poisioning" in bug bounty as usually i was pentesting on private sites i saw there my <a href="https://github.com/PortSwigger/param-miner">paraminer</a> shows an unkeyed url with secret url Before exploiting part i wanna share my thoughts about tha bug called cache poisiong :